 You may not deduct an auto license fee based on weight, model, year, or horsepower.
-Auto registration fees that qualify as personal property taxes are an itemized deduction and are reported on Line 7 of Schedule A Itemized Deductions.
+Auto registration fees that qualify as personal property taxes are an itemized deduction and are reported on Line 5c of Schedule A (Form 1040) Itemized Deductions.

 Fees based on the value of the car are deductible if they meet the IRS criteria listed below.

-Per IRS Publication 17 Your Federal Income Tax, page 166:
+Per IRS Publication 17 Your Federal Income Tax, on page 98: